qtov/ViATc-English/README.md

 You can add and remove shortcuts via the ViATc Settings window.
 After changes you must click Save or OK (OK will save and reload ViaTC).
 You can also add and remove shortcuts directly in the ini file.
 Reload ViATc manually after any changes made directly in the ini file to take effect.
 In the ini file all lines that begin with a semicolon ; are ignored.
 It's a standard comment in ini files.
-When CapsLock is mapped as Escape in the settings, you can bypass this using Ctrl+CapsLock
+CapsLock is mapped as Escape.
+To bypass this use Ctrl+CapsLock

 Usage
 =====